 Chhatrapati Shivaji International Airport (BOM)

 Serving about 50 million passengers every year, Chhatrapati Shivaji International Airport makes it to the second spot on the list of busiest airports in India.
 It was recently named the best airport for Customer Experience in Asia-Pacific with more than 40 million passengers by Airports Council International, edging out the likes of Shanghai Pudong International Airport and the world-famous Singapore Changi Airport.
 Among the newest transformations, the airport opened the Jaya He GVK New Museum at the T2 terminal.
 This museum has over 5000 exhibits showcasing the history of airports in India.

 Kempegowda International Airport (BLR)

-The capital of Karnataka, Bangalore is thronged by businesspersons and tourists alike.
+The capital of Karnataka, Bangalore, is thronged by businesspersons and tourists alike.
 Thus, there is no surprise that Kempegowda International, which serves the city, is among the busiest airports in India.
 More than 33 million people book flight tickets to or from Kempegowda International Airport in the financial year 2018-2019.
 It also caters to the world’s largest airliner, the mammoth Airbus A380.
 The airport is also undergoing a development programme to expand its capacity.
 The airport has direct connectivity to Bangalore via NH 44.

 Chennai International Airport (MAA)

 Chennai International Airport is the fourth busiest international airport in India.
 It is counted among the earliest domestic airports in India.
 The airport hosts flights from almost all major Indian cities, including New Delhi, Mumbai, Kolkata, Hyderabad, Guwahati, Ahmedabad and Bangalore.
 Colombo, Bangkok, Dubai, Kuala Lumpur, Hong Kong, and Abu Dhabi are among the international cities connect to Chennai through flights.
 The Chennai Airport handled almost 20 million flyers in the year 2017.
 To offer connectivity to the main city centre, the airport has its own station on the Chennai Metro network.